 GPS.
 An on-the-bike GPS computer that you can load the route into is a great investment.
 You don’t have to worry about your phone dying and you can track your miles!

 Hydration.
-Gravel bikes tend to have mounts for multiple water bottles, plan ahead and know if you need to supplement your water bottles with a hydration pack.
+Gravel bikes tend to have mounts for multiple water bottle cages, but plan ahead and know if you need to supplement your water bottles with a hydration pack.

 Sign Up for a Race!